Angmar2722/Angmar2722.github.io/_posts/2021-10-4-solving-the-extended-hidden-number-problem.md

 <br/>

-### Matrices, Lattices and the Extended Hidden Number Problem
+### Matrices, Lattices, rkm0959's CVP Inequality Solver and the Extended Hidden Number Problem

 This is the part where the level of mathematics was far beyond us.
 We managed to solve the challenge by carefully looking at and observing how people solved the <a href="https://github.com/google/google-ctf/blob/master/2021/quals/crypto-H1/src/chall.py" target="_blank">H1 challenge</a> in Google CTF 2021.
 After obtaining the mathematical expression shown above, we used <a href="https://github.com/rkm0959/Inequality_Solving_with_CVP" target="_blank">rkm0959's Inequality Solver with CVP</a>.
 We observed his writeup for the <a href="https://rkm0959.tistory.com/232?category=765103" target="_blank">H1 challenge</a> and created a similar matrix to the one he used for that challenge, only this time we would be using the mathematical expressions derived above.